puybr/terraform-aws-ecs-cicd/README.md

 3. codepipeline

 ### How to setup:
-- Configure your AWS CLI access keys in the "`main.tf`" file located in each module
+- Configure your AWS CLI profile access keys in the "`main.tf`" file located in each module
+- `aws configure [--profile profile-name]`

 ### How to run:
 ```sh